gllxi99/KPI-Dashboard-for-H-M/README.md

 ### Datframes Endpoints

--The following endpoints are used for querying customers, transactions and article.
+The following endpoints are used for querying customers, transactions and article.

 /customers to get all customers
 /transactions to get all transactions